zackrdavis/gouaches/README.md

 # Gouaches

+Minimal drawing canvas with a twist on the basic flood-fill.

-Draw lines with the wax pencil.
+1. Draw outlines with the wax pencil.

-Pick a color, click, and hold to make a spreading and diluting pool of pigment.
+2. Select a color, click, and hold to create a growing pool of pigment.

 [Live Demo](https://zackrdavis.github.io/gouaches/)